Alternate format: Secure your sccounts and devices with multi-factor authentication (ITSAP.30.030) (PDF, 395 KB)

 Your organization needs to protect its networks, systems, and information.
 It also needs to ensure that its employees can use systems and access the information required to carry out their job functions.
 Therefore, the best MFA solution varies for each organization.
 For example, if your organization does not allow USB keys, then you may not implement a hard token.
 Instead, you could use a passphrase and a biometric.

 Your organization needs to consider which user authentication policies best meet its business and security requirements.
-And it needs to communicate its MFA approach to all users.
+It also needs to communicate its MFA approach to all users.

 When MFA is implemented, using combinations of any of these authentication factors, your organization is improving its overall cyber security posture.